-To obtain warranty service, return your motorcycle at your expense within the limited warranty period to an authorized Harley-Davidson dealer.
-The authorized Harley-Davidson dealer should be able to provide warranty service during normal business hours, depending upon the workload of the authorized dealer's service department and the availability of necessary parts.
-For further information, you can contact Harley-Davidson Motor Company, Inc. in the following ways
+To obtain warranty service, return your motorcycle with sound system intact, at your expense, within the limited warranty period to an authorized Harley-Davidson dealer.
+Authorized Harley-Davidson dealers should be able to provide warranty service during normal business hours depending upon the workload of the authorized dealer's service department and the availability of necessary parts.